maarten-pennings/Lego-Mindstorms/ms4/faq.md

 And the good news is: that works ... except for bright colors.

-Later I found out that the list variable (`lst`) is not needed, we can simply enter a list of numbers in the WordBlock, we just need to separate the numbers with spaces.
+Later I found out that the list variable (`lst`) is not needed, we can simply enter a list of numbers in the Word Block, we just need to separate the numbers with spaces.

 ![mode 2](images/Matrix-Debug-WordBlocks-Mode2-Simple.png)

-Both the above WordBlock programs work exactly the same.
+Both the above Word Block programs work exactly the same.
 They make 4 times a pattern (the Dutch National Flag), and this is how they look (no video this time :-).
+Note that the last one is wrong - see below why.

 ![mode 2 result](images/Matrix-Debug-WordBlocks-Mode2-result.png)